AdobeDocs/experience-manager-64.en/help/forms/using/adaptive-form-fragments.md

 ### Embed a fragment in adaptive form {#embed-a-fragment-in-adaptive-form}

-You can choose to embed an adaptive form fragment in an adaptive form by clicking **Embed Asset: &lt;*fragmentName*&gt;** button on the panel toolbar of the added fragment, as shown in the following example image.
+You can choose to embed an adaptive form fragment in an adaptive form by clicking **[!UICONTROL Embed Asset: &lt;*fragmentName*&gt;]** button on the panel toolbar of the added fragment, as shown in the following example image.

 ![Embed a form fragment in adaptive form](assets/embed-fragment.png)